Designing Coach Maya an AI Coach for Just-in-Time Leadership Support

 About Coach Maya

-Coach Maya is an AI-powered coach that supports managers in the moment — via voice or text.
-She remembers goals, adapts to each user’s style, and offers warm, actionable guidance through real leadership challenges.
+Coach Maya is an AI-powered coach that provides in-the-moment support for managers through voice or text.
+She remembers learners’ goals, adapts to their context, and delivers warm, actionable guidance grounded in proven coaching frameworks.

 role